sjoulbak/companion_forms/readme.txt

 == Description ==
-Companion Forms is a simple plugin which allows you to make forms using multi-steps/pages
+Companion Forms is a simple plugin which allows you to make forms using multi-steps/pages Do you need a high amount of information from someone?
+Then a single form would get to long.
+With companion form you can easily split your form in multiple tabs.

 == How to Install ==
 From your WordPress dashboard